gaugesapp/gauges-android/README.md

 * Install the Android SDKs into your local [Maven](http://maven.apache.org/) repository using the [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer)
 * Run `mvn clean package` from the `app` directory

+## Contributing

+Please fork this repository and contribute back using pull requests.

+Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated.